-- You will receive a recall notice via your Durham University email account that will include your new due date (if you wish to be notified by post please let us know).
-If a three day loan item is reserved by another user you will not be able to renew it.
+- You will receive a recall notice via your Durham University e-mail account if the reservation affects the due date.
+This will include your new due date (if you wish to be notified by post please let us know).
+If a 3 day loan item is reserved by another user you will not be able to renew it.

-- You will have 7 days in which to return your book to the library from where you borrowed it.
-A 3-day loan item should be returned immediately.
+- You will have 7 days in which to return your book to the library.
+A 3 day loan item should be returned immediately.

 - Any recalled items not returned by their new due date will receive a fine of £1 per day.

-- If you are unable to return an item in person, items may be returned by post, but please obtain a proof of posting receipt.
+- If you are unable to return an item in person, items may be returned by post.
+Please obtain a proof of posting receipt.

-- If you have any doubts about your ability to return a recalled item if you are going to be away from the university for a period of time, please return it before you go.
+- If you are going to be away from the university for a period of time and may struggle to return your loans, please return items before you go.

 If you have any problems returning an item please contact the relevant Library.